InformaticsMatters/pipelines/README.md

 When a service that filters molecules special attention is needed to ensure that the molecules are output in the same order as the input (obviously skipping structures that are filtered out).
-Also the .dsd file needs special care.
-For instance take a look at the "thinDescriptors" section of src/pipelines/rdkit/screen.dsd
+Also the service descriptor (.dsd.json) file needs special care.
+For instance take a look at the "thinDescriptors" section of src/pipelines/rdkit/screen.dsd.json

 When using multi-threaded execution this is especially important as results will usually not come back in exactly the same order as the input.